Rockies vs. Padres: Betting Trends, Records ATS, Home/Road Splits

 Rockies vs. Padres: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Jurickson Profar and the Colorado Rockies will hit the field on Monday at Coors Field against Seth Lugo, who gets the start for the San Diego Padres.
-First pitch is set for 8:40 PM ET.
+Peter Lambert takes the mound for the Colorado Rockies on Tuesday at Coors Field against Juan Soto and the San Diego Padres.
+First pitch is at 8:40 PM ET.

-The Padres are -200 moneyline favorites for this matchup with the Rockies (+165).
-San Diego is the favorite on the run line (-2.5).
-The total for the game has been set at 11.5 runs.
+The Padres are the favorite in this one, at -175, while the underdog Rockies have +145 odds to upset.
+The total for the game is listed at 12.5 runs.

 Rep your team with officially licensed Rockies gear!
 Head to Fanatics to find jerseys, shirts, and much more.